Trump to host dinner with tech giants at the White House, but Elon Musk will not be there

 He said on X, "I was invited, but unfortunately could not attend.
 A representative of mine will be there."

 Invited guests include Meta founder Mark Zuckerberg, Apple CEO Tim Cook, Microsoft founder Bill Gates and OpenAI founder Sam Altman, according to a White House official.
-It will be the first known official event held in the newly renovated Rose Garden, which was partially covered in cement in order to more easily allow for tables and chairs.
 The Hill first reported the list of invitees.

 Musk earlier this year had a public falling out with Mr. Trump as he left the administration, blasting Mr. Trump and his administration over government spending and the Epstein files.
 He pledged to begin a new political party, dubbed the "America Party," although that has yet to come to fruition.